 The Close all apps button closes all the current running apps.

-The Close button closes Snowflake.
-It is also used for closing the current app.
+The Close App button is used for closing the current app.

 The Full screen/Leave full screen button changes an app to an interactable window and back to full screen.
 You can use this while in zones to make an app fullscreen and back to zones.
 Click here to learn more about the application window.